-Cash flows from capital and related financing activities include all plant funds and related long- term debt activities (except depreciation and amortization), as well as capital gifts, grants, and appropriations.
+Cash flows from capital and related financing activities include all plant funds and related long-term debt activities (except depreciation and amortization), as well as capital gifts, grants, and appropriations.
 Purchase and sale of investments and income earned on investments are included in cash flows from investing activities.

-There has been no significant change in the amount of cash on hand in the previous three fiscal years.
-The decrease in cash on hand of \$1.3 million at June 30, 2019 was primarily related to cash funded capital improvements mentioned in the capital assets discussion which were partially offset by the cash generated as the result of operations during fiscal 2019.
+The decrease in cash on hand of \$5.1 million at June 30, 2020 was primarily related to cash funded capital improvements mentioned in the capital assets discussion which were partially offset by the cash generated as the result of operations during fiscal 2020.

-The Condensed Statement of Cash Flows for the fiscal years ended June 30, 2019 and June 30, 2018 is shown below:
+The Condensed Statement of Cash Flows for the fiscal years ended June 30, 2020 and June 30, 2019 is shown below: